wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 ## Santander Betaal per Maand

-Currently no test data available for the payment method Santander.
+No test data is available for the payment method Santander.

 When activating Santander Betaal per Maand as payment method in a live MultiSafepay Control, the payment method will be tested before release.